ddragana/drafts/draft-damjanovic-websockets-nomasking.md

 extension, by sending "no-masking" in the "Sec-WebSocket-Extensions" header value.

-The client MUST NOT send the extension if a non-secure connection is not used on the connection.
-The server MUST reject the upgrade request if the "no-masking" extension is advertised on a non-secure connection.
+The client MUST NOT send the extension if a non-secure connection is used.

 If the "no-masking" extension is negotiated the client and the server behavior
 are: